 This prank can cause a little frustration when it’s time to make the snowball because it’s a long list of convoluted instructions (that is the whole prank).
 So, if you have students that might not handle this level of frustration well, prepare them in advance.
 We’ve let a few students in on the prank to prevent a full-blown reaction.

 Now, we tend to play pranks regularly in our classrooms.
-It’s usually open season about half way through the year.
+It’s usually open season about halfway through the year.
 Most of the time we know when we’re going to be pranked because let’s face it, kids cannot keep a secret.
 That being said, it’s been fun to connect with students by having fun.

 One year we held an Easter egg hunt with those little plastic eggs.
 We filled them with rocks.
 Now, yes, that was mean, but we needed the rocks for an art lesson, so we used it as a lead-in to the lesson.
 One year we had the hunt and didn’t hide any eggs.
 (Sorry, but I have to go wipe the tears of laughter for a moment).

 And on a whim one day we told our class we were going to play hide and seek in the gym.
 There is absolutely nowhere to hide in our gymnasium.
 It’s literally four walls, the floor and the walls.
 There isn’t even anything to sit on or next to.
 So, when we said we’d search first and then told them to go hide, we weren’t sure what we would get when we started counting down.

 They were pretty clever laying as flat as possible in various places.
-That was a such a great group of kids.
-They’re practically grown ups now.
+That was such a great group of kids.
+They’re practically grown-ups now.